Outsourcing communication rhythm: what to send, when, and why

 Key takeaways

-• Daily updates should name finished work, blockers, review items, and tomorrow's first priorities in under 5 minutes.
+- Daily updates should name finished work, blockers, review items, and tomorrow's first priorities in under 5 minutes.

-• Escalation rules need exact trigger words for money, customer risk, legal language, missing access, and same-day deadlines.
+- Ask-for-help rules need exact trigger words for money, customer risk, legal language, missing access, and same-day deadlines.

 Outsourcing communication fails in two opposite ways.
 Some founders turn every task into a chat thread.
 Others hand work off, go quiet for 3 days, and wonder why the assistant guessed wrong.

-Use this cadence for a virtual assistant, offshore coordinator, support helper, bookkeeper, or remote operations role.
+Use this rhythm for a virtual assistant, offshore coordinator, support helper, bookkeeper, or remote operations role.
 The aim is simple: enough contact to catch risk early, not so much contact that the work becomes a meeting job.

 Starter communication rhythm